 Bodegas Mortitx, between Pollensa and Lluc, has vineyards at an altitude of some 360 metres above sea level, exposed to extremes of climate.
 Tours and tastings can be arranged at both bodegas.

-The area offers two excellent 5-star hotels.
-The Son Brull Hotel & Spa is some five minutes’ drive from the town of Pollensa, in a property that was once an 18th century Jesuit monastery.
 Now a stylish contemporary, but comfortable, family-run boutique hotel, with 23 rooms and suites, it has a small spa with pool, large outdoor pool, restaurant and bar.

 Occupying a privileged position at one end of the pretty Formentor beach, the Hotel Barceló Formentor opened in 1930; famous guests have included Charlie Chaplin, Winston Churchill, and the writer Scott Fitzgerald.
 The hotel boasts no fewer than five restaurants, small gym, beauty salon and lovely gardens.